paragdiwan/ng-ts/README.md

 - This controller demonstrates usuage of '$http' service.
 - Angular controller is being mapped to Typescript Class and interfaces enforces that we define models , actions that are implemented by a controller class.

+  All you need is to paste the entire folder in 'webroot' and run index.html.

    Snippet
    --------